Submitty/submitty.github.io/_docs/developer/vm_install_using_vagrant.md

    6. Click **UEFI Firmware Settings** and restart as suggested.

    7. Enter your **BIOS** (generally by pressing Del, F12, or other keys while booting).

-   8. Navigate the **BIOS Settings**.
+If you are not able to find the key combo needed to enter your BIOS, refer to [this guide](https://www.tomshardware.com/reviews/bios-keys-to-access-your-firmware,5732.html).

-   9. Locate **Virtualization**, and enable it.
+   8. Locate **Virtualization**, and enable it.
 (Note: If you cannot find the option to enable virtualization, [search Google](http://tinyurl.com/enable-virtualization) for a tutorial on enabling it with your motherboard.)

-   10. Reboot your computer.
+   9. Reboot your computer.

    **Ubuntu Instructions**
    1. Enter your **BIOS** (generally by pressing Del, F12, or other keys while booting).